ReneHezser/bicep-registry-modules/avm/res/digital-twins/digital-twins-instance/endpoint--event-grid/README.md

 ### Parameter: `deadLetterUri`

 Dead letter storage URL for identity-based authentication.
+Required if the `authenticationType` is "IdentityBased".

 - Required: No
 - Type: string
 - Default: `''`

+### Parameter: `digitalTwinInstanceName`

+The name of the parent Digital Twin Instance resource.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `name`